hyweljohnllewellyn/hywelme/_posts/2016-02-07-a-website-journey-from-drupal-6-to-drupal-8-part-2.md

 [julianlmedina](http://julianlmedina.com/getting-drush-working-with-mamp-3-on-mac/)  and [Installing Drush on Mac using Homebrew](https://www.drupal.org/node/954766) have described

-> If you are running your Drupal sites with MAMP, you need to tell drush to use MAMP's mysql.sock or you will run into the following error.
+> If you are running your Drupal sites with MAMP, you need to tell Drush to use MAMP's mysql.sock or you will run into the following error.
 Easiest way to do this is by creating a symlink

 {% highlight bash %}
 sudo mkdir /var/mysql